loosolab/UROPA/docs/uropa-example.md

 | chr6    | 27857165 | 27860401 | 27863637 | gene   | 27858093 | 27860884 |   -    |   483    | start     | FeatureInsidePeak |    0.43      |     1.0       | HIST1H3J  | 0   |
 | chr6	  | 27857165 | 27860401 | 27863637 | gene   | 27860477 | 27860963 |   -	   |   76     | end       | FeatureInsidePeak |    0.08      |     1.0	     | HIST1H2AM | 0   |

-[ Table 9 : All hits table with 'internals': 'False' for the peak_13 of polR2A ]
+[ Table 9 : AllHits_table with 'internals': 'False' for the peak_13 of polR2A ]

 These examples make overally evident, that depending on the biological relevance, it can be very useful to utilize more flexible keys and allow better control of results.